 Flight Log RTW091111

 Vic and I left Lambidada (VNLD) at 7h00 local time heading for Lukla (VNLK).
 Vic experienced some problems pre-takeoff, so I circled for some 20 minutes before we finally got airborn.
-Overall our coms and systems are working well.
-The extensive time spent on getting up to speed with the multiple parallel systems we need to operate in the virtual space has paid off as we are now able to rapidly troubleshoot any problems as they arise.

 I prepped Vic with the correct approach and landing procedures for Lukla and he did a textbook landing, hitting the deck on the threshold and coming to a stop before the runway end.